Bounded by Risk, Not Capability: Quantifying AI Occupational Substitution Rates via a Tech-Risk Dual-Factor Model: Literature Review

-The emergence of LLMs (e.g., GPT-4, Llama 3) between 2023 and 2026 has decisively ruptured the RBTC paradigm.
-Recent literature, including comprehensive reviews of micro-evidence \cite{cheng2023how}, emphasizes that the primary targets of modern generative AI are precisely the non-routine cognitive tasks previously considered immune to automation.
-Eloundou et al. (2023) utilized GPT-4 to evaluate the O*NET database, concluding that approximately $80\%$ of the U.S. workforce could have at least $10\%$ of their work tasks affected by LLMs.
-Similarly, Felten et al. (2023) demonstrated that highly educated, white-collar professions—such as management analysts, lawyers, and software engineers—exhibit the highest theoretical exposure to AI advancements.
+The emergence of LLMs such as GPT-4 and Llama 3 between 2023 and 2026 has ruptured the RBTC paradigm.
+Recent work has shown that the primary targets of modern generative AI are precisely the non-routine cognitive tasks long thought immune to automation.
+Eloundou et al. (2024) used GPT-4 to evaluate the O*NET database and concluded that roughly $80\%$ of the U.S. workforce could have at least $10\%$ of their tasks affected by LLMs.
+Felten et al. (2023) showed that highly educated white-collar professions, including management analysts, lawyers, and software engineers, exhibit the highest theoretical exposure to AI advances.

-However, as Acemoglu (2024) critically notes in his recent macroeconomic evaluations, high ``exposure'' does not seamlessly translate into productivity gains or outright substitution.
-The current wave of optimism often ignores the micro-level frictions of technology deployment, suggesting a need for more granular, risk-adjusted measurement frameworks.
+Acemoglu (2024), however, cautions that high ``exposure'' does not translate seamlessly into productivity gains or outright substitution.
+The current wave of optimism tends to ignore the micro-level frictions of deployment, and the literature would benefit from more granular, risk-adjusted measurement frameworks.